a-nldisr/hdfs-nn-docker/README.md

 /hdfs-data
 /hdfs-nn

 Each directory has a location to the desired projectname.
-In this case we use "maangement" as an example:
+In this case we use "management" as an example:

 /hdfs-data/management
 /hdfs-nn/management